zinikiGareth/blueberries/api/index.md

 ### Rendering Templates

-In general, it is expected that the blueberry framework libraries will support and use an HTML templating library and that the BlueberryBrand will include a set of named templates.
+In general, it is expected that the blueberry framework libraries will support and use an HTML templating library and that the BlueberryVariety will include a set of named templates.
 This being the case, the Blueboard has a method to render a template into the available space as follows: